braczek/HAVisualAutomationViewer/README.md

 ### Accessing Visual AutoView

-After installation and restart, follow these steps to access the Visual AutoView interface:
+After installation and restart, the interface is automatically available in your Home Assistant sidebar!

 #### Step 1: Build the Frontend
 ```bash